nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User request to update item.
-2. OneShelf updates the item accordingly.
+2. OneShelf adds the item accordingly.

    Use case ends.